New Airline Refund Rules: Do You Still Need Travel Insurance?

 New Airline Refund Rules: Do I Still Need Travel Insurance?

-In April 2024, the Department of Transportation (DOT) issued a new rule that requires automatic cash refunds for airline tickets when owed.
-This mandate is intended to make it easier for passengers to get money back for canceled or “significantly delayed” flights.
+In August 2024, the Department of Transportation (DOT) published a final rule related to the 2024 FAA Reauthorization Act, which was signed into law on May 16, 2024.
+This new regulation requires airlines to provide automatic cash refunds for airline tickets when owed, aiming to make it easier for passengers to get their money back for canceled or "significantly delayed or changed" flights.

-In the past, it was up to each airline how they handled refunds—it was often a nebulous process to file a claim through a proprietary portal or website, over an extended period of time, and airlines were not required to provide a cash refund (instead they typically offered vouchers toward future flights).
-The new ruling mandates that passengers are refunded automatically for canceled flights, delayed flights, or delayed baggage, either in cash or by their method of payment.
+In the past, it was up to each airline how they handled refunds—it was often a nebulous process to file a claim through a proprietary portal or website over an extended period of time, and airlines were not required to provide a cash refund (instead they typically offered vouchers toward future flights).
+The new ruling mandates that passengers are refunded automatically for canceled flights, delayed flights, or delayed baggage, either in cash or by their original payment method.

 So, if the airline will refund me for cancellations, this has us wondering: do I still need travel insurance?